 Sunday (day four) was dedicated to visiting Neuschwanstein castle, with a whole blog post dedicated to this amazing place (sneak peak photo below!)

-Accommodation: Hotel Cortiina: full blog post on this amazing hotel to come, highly recommended!
+Accommodation: Hotel Cortiina: highly recommended!

 Day Five: Munich – home